Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

 The proof of this theorem is in Appendix \ref{Appendix C_a}.
-As a consequence of the second part of Theorem \ref{measurethm7} and the eigenvalues from Corollary \ref{nesterovlimiteigen}, Nesterov accelerated gradient method \eqref{originalnesterov} for sufficiently small $h$ does not converge to $[\x^*;\x^*]$ $\probP-$almost surely where $\x^*$ is any strict saddle point of the function $f(\cdot)$.
+As a consequence of the second part of Theorem \ref{measurethm7} and the eigenvalues from Corollary \ref{nesterovlimiteigen}, Nesterov accelerated gradient method \eqref{originalnesterov} for sufficiently small $h$ does not converge to $[\x^*;\x^*]$ $\probP$-almost surely where $\x^*$ is any strict saddle point of the function $f(\cdot)$.
 The same conclusion holds for \ref{generaldsconst} with $\beta \leq {1}$ by virtue of Theorem \ref{measurethm7} and the eigenvalues from Corollary \ref{contmomentumeigen}.
-Note that the bounded iterates condition from Theorem \ref{measurethm7} may seem to be restrictive, but in general, this condition can be met for $\mathcal{C}^2$ coercive functions which satisfy the $(\rho,a,b)$ dissipative property given by for any $\rho>0$ and large enough $a$, $b$ along with some bounded gradient growth assumption (see section \ref{sub-disp} in Appendix \ref{Appendix C_a}).
-A milder version of this dissipative property with $\rho =0$ has been used routinely in literature for ensuring boundedness of iterates (see assumption A.3 in \cite{raginsky2017non}).
-Moreover, many practical applications such as binary linear classification, robust ridge regression satisfy this $(\rho,a,b)$ dissipative property for $\rho =0$ (see \cite{gao2022global}). {While the $(\rho,a,b)$ dissipative property for $\rho >0$ will cause $f$ to loose global gradient Lipschitz continuity, we recall that such functions which satisfy this dissipative property and are not globally smooth, will belong to the $\mathcal{C}^{2}$ coercive function class covered in the second part of Theorem \ref{measurethm7}.
+Note that the bounded iterates condition from Theorem \ref{measurethm7} may seem to be restrictive, but in general, this condition can be met for $\mathcal{C}^2$ coercive functions which satisfy the $(\rho,a,b)$ dissipative property given by for any $\rho>0$ and large enough $a$, $b$ along with some bounded gradient growth assumption (see Section~\ref{sub-disp} in Appendix~\ref{Appendix C_a} {for an explicit characterization of this assumption, along with examples that satisfy both the dissipative property and this assumption}).
+A milder version of this dissipative property with $\rho =0$ has been used routinely in literature for ensuring boundedness of iterates (see Assumption A.3 in \cite{raginsky2017non}).
+Moreover, many practical applications such as binary linear classification, robust ridge regression satisfy this $(\rho,a,b)$ dissipative property for $\rho =0$ (see \cite{gao2022global}). {While the $(\rho,a,b)$ dissipative property for $\rho >0$ will cause $f$ to lose global gradient Lipschitz continuity, we recall that functions that satisfy this dissipative property and are not globally smooth will belong to the $\mathcal{C}^{2}$ coercive function class covered in the second part of Theorem \ref{measurethm7}.
 Hence, the bounded iterates condition from the second part of Theorem \ref{measurethm7} will hold whenever we have $\mathcal{C}^{2}$ coercive functions which satisfy the $(\rho,a,b)$ dissipative property and a bounded gradient growth assumption without the need of gradient Lipschitz continuity. }